sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-sidebargadget1.md

 **Security Note:  **

-This setting has been deprecated in Windows® 8.
+This setting has been deprecated in Windows 8.
 The information about this deprecated setting is provided for reference only.

 Gadgets are not available in Windows 8.

 `Gadget1` specifies the path of a gadget folder.
 The gadget folder has a .gadget extension.

-You can enable built-in Windows® 7 gadgets in the C:\\Program Files\\Windows Sidebar\\Gadgets folder, or you can enable your own custom gadgets.
+You can enable built-in Windows 7 gadgets in the C:\\Program Files\\Windows Sidebar\\Gadgets folder, or you can enable your own custom gadgets.
 We recommend that you install custom gadgets in the C:\\Program Files\\Windows Sidebar\\Shared Gadgets\\ folder.

 ## Values